-The award-winning author of Finton Moon and Moonlight Sketches, and coming September 2020, The Hush Sisters.
+The award-winning author of Finton Moon and Moonlight Sketches, and in October 2020, The Hush Sisters.

 Gerard Collins is a New Brunswick-based writer, originally from Newfoundland, whose first novel, Finton Moon, was nominated for the International IMPAC Dublin Literary Award, Sunburst Award for Excellence in Canadian Literature of the Fantastic, the Newfoundland and Labrador Heritage and History Award, and has won the Percy Janes First Novel Award.
 In 2019, he turned the Finton Moon experience into a multi-media art exhibition, “The Book that Wrote Itself”.
 His short story collection, Moonlight Sketches, won the Newfoundland and Labrador Book Award.

 Gerard has won numerous arts and letters awards for fiction, published in journals and anthologies, garnered unanimously positive reviews and arts grants, had his short stories taught in multiple university courses, and his first novel has been placed in high school learning resource centres across Newfoundland and Labrador.